Using Version Control in Studio Pro

 2. Select the branch to merge into the main line.

 The second method should be used if the first method is not possible for some reason and you want to “overwrite” the main line with your branch line.
-For this method, you must follow these steps:
+To use the second method, follow these steps:

 1. Check out both the main line and the branch line locally.